 The more the merrier

 This sparked further ideas and I did a secondary layout…. which led to a lightbulb moment.
 The second design took a while to tweak but once it was done I saw more and more possible variations of it and before long I had another four.

 But that wasn’t enough, the eternal designer question kept popping up, “What would make it better?” and after scratching the head a bit I felt it needed “life” to it.
 I started adding different animation styles on load to the modules so the layout would present itself in an attractive way and then I added user involvement by adding hover effects to some elements.

-At the end of the day I had so much fun with it I decided to make an individual project out of it and am hoping that by completion I will either have a Divi Child theme designed specifically for designers or at least a very customised Divi page layout which I will either make commercially available or share as a freebie.
+At the end of the day I had so much fun with it I decided to make an individual project out of it and am hoping that by completion I will either have a Divi Child theme designed specifically for designers or at least a very customised Divi page layout which I will share as a freebie.

 If you’re interested just pop us a message and I will make effort to finalise it.